 CCP is taking China towards a more and more Orwellian state.
-The situation in Xinjiang (and Tibet) is worse than in other part of China, but CCP really wants to achieve total control of the society.
+The situation in Xinjiang (and Tibet) is worse than in another part of China, but CCP really wants to achieve total control of the society.
 “Political stability” is its priority.

 See aslo, my article, Is China Returning to the Madness of Mao’s Cultural Revolution?

 Internet technology and new media have provided new tools for the government to monitor, control and stabilize the people

 In 2011, we genuinely thought the internet and social media would have changed the world for the better, spreading ideas and democracy.
 Now, 6 years later many think social media are on the verge to become dystopian tools to manipulate millions of people.
 How was this overturn possible?

 The Internet empowers both the state and society.
 The Internet has played an important role in facilitating political liberalization and social movement and produces enormous effects that are highly decentralized and beyond the reach of state power.
 But at the same time, Internet technology and new media have provided new tools for the government to monitor, control, and stabilize the people.
 Since Xi came to power, he seemed to have strengthened the unchecked power of CCP and saw the internet as a big threat to the regime.
 With a strong one-party rule, CCP tried to monitor all social media and use new high techs as tools of control.